tooky/tooky.co.uk/source/drafts/connascence-and-inverting-dependencies.html.markdown

 # => Adapter::Memory
 ```

-We still have Connascence of Meaning, but it is now isolated to each individual
+We still have Connascence of Meaning, but it is now isolated inside the
-adapter class.
+individual adapter class.
 The *locality* of connascence has been increased.
-Each specific
+Each
-adapter will only have a small number of schemes that it matches - rather than
+specific adapter will only have a small number of schemes that it matches
-all of them.
+&mdash; rather than all of them.
 The *degree* of connascence has been reduced.

 By increasing the locality and reducing the degree of connascence Andre has made
 the connascence of meaning more acceptable.
 The connascence of meaning resulted